mylesieong/code_library/android_lib.md

 	1. Create a Service class to expose the IBinder to client
 * Sample code for local Service can be found at: https://android.googlesource.com/platform/development/+/master/samples/ApiDemos/src/com/example/android/apis/app/LocalService.java
 * Sample code for aidl Service can be found at: https://www.protechtraining.com/blog/post/66 or at summit workstation path: ~/Desktop/ProjectGit/Samples/AIDLDemo
+* If you dont tell other how your aidl looks like, they would be able to use it!

+### When to use Service by CustomBinder/Messenger/AIDL
+* IPC & Concurrent -> AIDL
+* IPC & Not Concurrent -> CustomBinder ???
+* IPC & Not Concurrent -> Messenger ???

+### Diff between startService() and bindService()
+startService() can only create 1 instance but bindService() can create multi???